A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-and the optimal value is then $V_k(R,\tilde{\mu}_k) = 2c_k\sigma_k^2 \ln \beta_k(\tilde{\mu}_k)\enspace. $ \end{theorem} This result is obtained using the Schrödinger bridge approach, see~\cite{Chen_2015} for connections with optimal transport theory.
-We give below the definition of an equilibrium. \begin{definition} We say that $\mu_k\in\mathcal{P}(R)$ is an \emph{equilibrium} (terminal distribution) if it is a fixed-point of the mapping $\Phi_k\;: \;\mu_k \mapsto \mu_k^*$, with $\mu_k^*$ given by the solution of the equation \eqref{eq::Phi_operator}. \end{definition} This equilibrium has been first studied using abstract tools to obtain existence in a very general setting.
-We recall here the result: \begin{theorem}[\cite{Bayraktar_2016}, Theorem~3.2] The mapping $\Phi_k$ has a fixed-point, i.e., there exists at least one equilibrium. \end{theorem} We give below a characterization of an equilibrium distribution.
-This characterization gives analytic expression of the quantile when the reward is purely ranked-based: \begin{theorem}[\cite{Bayraktar_2019}, Theorem~3.2] Given $R\in\mathcal{R}_b$, the distribution $\mu_k\in\mathcal{P}(\R)$ is an equilibrium terminal distribution for cluster $k$ if and only if its quantile function $q_{\mu_k}$ satisfies
+with We now introduce the notion of mean-field Nash equilibrium. \begin{definition}[Mean-field Nash equilibrium] We say that $\mu_k\in\mathcal{P}(\mathbb{R})$ is an \emph{equilibrium} (terminal distribution) if it is a fixed-point of the mapping $\Phi_k\;: \;\tilde{\mu}_k \mapsto \mu_k^*$, with $\mu_k^*$ given by the solution of the equation \eqref{eq::Phi_operator}. \end{definition} The existence of such an equilibrium has been proved in the general setting using Schauder’s fixed point theorem (see~\cite{Bayraktar_2016}).
+We give below a characterization of this equilibrium distribution, as well as an explicit expression for purely rank-based rewards: \begin{prop}[Characterization of the equilibrium distribution] Given a bounded total reward function $R_k:\R\times [0,1]\to\R$, the distribution $\mu_k\in\mathcal{P}(\R)$ is an equilibrium terminal distribution for cluster $k$ if and only if its quantile function $q_{\mu_k}$ satisfies

 where $N$ is the standard normal c.d.f.
-In the specific case of a purely ranked-based reward, we obtain that the equilibrium $\nu_k$ is unique and the quantile is given by
+In the specific case of a purely rank-based reward, we obtain that the equilibrium $\nu_k$ is unique and the quantile is given by